ajbsarmi/K_Means_Clustering_GG/README.md

 ## How to Run

 1. **Prerequisites:**
+   - [Conda](https://docs.conda.io/en/latest/) installed on your system
-   - Apache Spark with PySpark installed
+   - Apache Spark with PySpark installed (handled by the Conda environment)
    - Python 3.x
-   - Required libraries: `pyspark`, `matplotlib`

 2. **Setup:**
+   - Clone the repository and navigate to the project directory.
-   - Place `seeds_dataset.csv` in the appropriate directory (as referenced in the code).
+   - Place `seeds_dataset.csv` in the appropriate directory as referenced in the code.
-   - Install all necessary dependencies.

 3. **Execution:**
-   - Run the clustering script using:
+   - **Create the Conda Environment:**
+     Use the provided `environment.yml` file to create and activate the environment:
      ```bash
+     conda env create -f environment.yml
+     conda activate k_means_clus_gg
+     ```
+   - **Run the Clustering Script:**
+     Execute the clustering script with Spark:
+     ```bash
      spark-submit K_Means_Clustering.py
      ```
-   - The script will load and process the data, train the K-Means model, display the cluster centers, and plot silhouette scores for model evaluation.
+   - The script will load and process the data, train the K-Means model, display the cluster centers, and plot the silhouette scores for model evaluation.

 ## Contributing